A sequential multilinear Nystr\"om algorithm for streaming low-rank approximation of tensors in Tucker format: Acknowledgment

 \section{Acknowledgment}

-The authors are thankful for helpful discussions with Yuji Nakatsukasa, Leonardo Robol, and Gianfranco Verzella.
+The authors appreciate insightful comments by the referees.
+They are also grateful for helpful discussions with Yuji Nakatsukasa, Leonardo Robol, and Gianfranco Verzella.
 Alberto Bucci is member of the INdAM Research group GNCS and has been supported by the PRIN 2022 Project “Low-rank Structures and Numerical Methods in Matrix and Tensor Computations and their Application” and by the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.